 Ever since that day, I keep my eyes peeled whenever I’m out in public.

 The truth is, I don’t want my spiritual self to be in danger anymore than my physical body.
-That’s why I need to do what 1 Peter 5:8 says and be vigilant.
+That’s why I need to have the right heart attitudes and be vigilant like 1 Peter 5:8 says.
 The enemy of my soul is perpetually stalking and trying to enslave me.

 But God is for us!